Family Law Solicitors Guide to Gifted Deposits And How to Protect Them

 What is an occupation order?

-An occupation injunction order is a family court order that stops the person who is behaving in a coercive or controlling manner towards you or your child from continuing to live at the family home or from re-entering the family home or restricts your partner or spouse from certain rooms in the family home.
+An occupation injunction order is a family court order that prevents the person behaving in a coercive or controlling manner towards you or your child from continuing to live at the family home or from re-entering it, or restricts your partner or spouse from certain rooms in the family home.

 Breaching an injunction order

-If your partner or spouse breaches a family court injunction order then it is a contempt of court and a criminal offence.
+If your partner or spouse breaches a family court injunction order, it constitutes contempt of court and a criminal offence.

 [related_posts]